Every so often, an opportunity comes around that is so good, it’s hard to pass up. One such opportunity is to sell products on Amazon.

 This product listing will serve as your sales page used to convert your potential customer into a paying customer.
 So, we will need to optimize it for best conversion results.
 We will start with the product title.

-Here are some components to a good product title:
+Here are some components of a good Amazon product title:

-- Keep the title under 200 characters in length.
-Amazon may suppress your listing if it is longer.
+- Keep Within the Character Limit: Keep the title under 200 characters in length.
+Amazon may suppress your listing if it’s longer

-- Keep title Informative and concise, while also enticing browsers to click to your product page
+- Make it Informative: Keep the title informative & concise, while also enticing browsers to click to your product page

-- Include the most important keywords of your product in your title
+- Use Your Keywords: Include the most important product keywords in your title

-- Title Follows Amazon’s Style Guidelines which can be found in SellerCentral
+- Adhere to Amazon’s Guidelines: The title should follow Amazon’s Style Guidelines which can be found in SellerCentral

-For any e-commerce business, having great product images will further increase chances of your product being sold.
+For any ecommerce business, having great product images will further increase the chances of your product being sold.

-Here are some components to a good Product Image on Amazon:
+Here are some components of good product images on Amazon:

-- Main images must be on a clear white background
+- Use a White Background: Main images must be on a clear white background

-- Images must be at least 1000 pixels on the longest side and at least 500 pixels on the shortest side, in order for it to be zoomable on the page.
+- Optimize the Pixel Density: Images must be at least 1000 pixels on the longest side and at least 500 pixels on the shortest side in order for it to be zoomable on the page

-- Use real pictures of your product when possible, instead of computer generated images
+- Take Real Photos: Use real pictures of your product, when possible, instead of computer-generated images

-- Take close up pictures of your products and from various angles
+- Add Detail and Alternate Angle Shots: Take close-up pictures of your products and photos from various angles

-For editing your product images, you can use services such as Fiverr dot com.
+For editing your product images, you can use services such as Fiverr or Pixc or try out your own photo editing skills with these Photoshop Tutorials for Product Photos.

 Here are some components to writing a winning product description:

-- Present product features along side their relevant consumer benefits
+- Discuss the Features & Benefits: Present product features alongside their relevant consumer benefits

-- Reference the problem you are solving with your product
+- Solve a Problem: Reference the problem you are solving with your product

-- Frame a picture in the consumer’s mind of how this product can be relatable to them
+- Make it Relatable: Frame a picture in the consumer’s mind of how this product can be relevant to them

-- End with a strong call to action.
+- Add a Call-to-Action: End with a strong call-to-action.
 Tell the customer to buy!

-If you are not a naturally good at writing sales copy, then that’s not a problem.
-There are specific Amazon related copywriting services such as Marketing Words (https://www.marketingwords.com/amazon-product-descriptions), that can help write your product listing for you.
+If you are not naturally good at writing sales copy, then that’s not a problem.
+There are specific Amazon related copywriting services, such as Marketing Words, that can help write your product listings for you.

 Amazon Brand Registry